Tennessee State Route 123: Route description

 SR 123 is a short 1.3 mi highway entirely in Polk County and Cherokee National Forest.
-Two-lane throughout and no shoulders, it servers primarily as a link, with NC 294, to connect travelers from Turtletown and Farner, in Tennessee, to Murphy and the Hiwassee Dam, in North Carolina.
+As a two-lane road throughout and no shoulders, it serves primarily as a link, with NC 294, to connect travelers from Turtletown and Farner, in Tennessee, to Murphy and the Hiwassee Dam, in North Carolina.

 History

 SR 123 was known for many years as the shortest state route in the entire state of Tennessee until 2007, when it was surpassed by SR 448 (North Parkway), at 0.6 mi in Sevierville.